PHPOffice/PhpSpreadsheet/docs/topics/pivot-tables.md

 from, and how its fields are laid out.

 It does not yet recalculate, render, create or modify pivot tables.
-When a loaded spreadsheet is saved, existing pivot tables are still handled by the writer's normal round-trip behaviour; the read model is purely for inspection.
+When a loaded spreadsheet is saved, existing pivot tables (their table, cache definition and cache records parts) are preserved unchanged, so a load/save round-trip no longer discards them; the read model is purely for inspection.

 ## Reading pivot tables